thanasis457/spring23-dev-assessment/README.md

 - I have provided a keys.json file with the credentials for an account to my GCP storage account.
 Again, I would never commit something like this to a public repo but for the sake of simplicity I am providing credentials to a temporary account with access to a free version of GCP Storage so that even if the key is exposed there won't be any actual harm.

 So you should just run:
-`npm i` and `npm run start`, assuming the `.env` file is pointing to your instance of MongoDB, and everything should running.
+`npm i` and `npm run start`, assuming the `.env` file is pointing to your instance of MongoDB, and everything should be running.
 ## Levels Completed

 I completed all Levels and have made minor adjustments/assumptions wherever I felt it made sense.